Chart Color Schemes

 Belgian Gardens - Pallarenda has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

-Infrastructure changes significantly influence local performance.
-AreaSearch identified 15 projects potentially impacting the area.
-Notable projects include Army Aviation Program of Works (RAAF Base Townsville), Mater Private Hospital Townsville Relocation, Weststate Private Hospital, and Lavarack Barracks Upgrades.
-Below is a list detailing those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 14 projects likely impacting the area.
+Key projects include Army Aviation Program of Works at RAAF Base Townsville, Mater Private Hospital Townsville Relocation, Weststate Private Hospital, and Lavarack Barracks Upgrades.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.